 (c) A statement indicating that all discharges have been covered by an individual VPDES permit; or

 (d) A statement indicating that termination of coverage is being requested for another reason (state the reason).

 b.
-To reactivate the site the permittee must notify the department 30 days prior to reopening the facility and commencing any point source discharges of either treated process wastewater or storm water runoff associated with industrial activities.
-Upon this notification all effluent monitoring, benchmark monitoring, or storm water management requirements of this permit shall be required.
+To reactivate the site the permittee must notify the department within 30 days of reopening the facility and commencing any point source discharges of either treated process wastewater or stormwater runoff associated with industrial activities.
+Upon reactivation all effluent monitoring, benchmark monitoring, visual monitoring, and routine facility inspections shall resume immediately.
 This notification must be submitted to the department, signed in accordance with Part III K, and retained on site at the facility covered by this permit in accordance with Part III B.